Starbucks’ Lemon Loaf Cake – the True Copycat Recipe

 PIN this loaf cake recipe to your PINTEREST board!

 I am so excited to share this recipe with you, you have no idea!
 Whenever I go to Starbucks, I just have to have their Lemon Loaf Cake.
 It has a very pronounced lemony flavor, super moist, fluffy yet dense, almost bread pudding-like consistency and a delicious white glaze.

-Another thing that all those other cake had a problem achieving, was that very lemony flavor, without the sourness that comes with it.
+Another thing that all the other lemon pound cake recipes had a problem achieving, was that very lemony flavor, without the sourness that comes with it.
 The addition of the lemon did not produce the correct flavor profile.
 I was really frustrated as there usually is not a recipe I am not able to reproduce, at least close to the original.
 I have seen a recipe that used Yellow Cake Mix and pudding all along but closed the page as soon as I saw that it used a store-bought Mix.
 I just don’t like using something that comes from a box if I am going to go through the trouble of making it at home.
-But, when all of those other recipes did not work, I decided that I had nothing to loose, so I was going to try it.
+But, when all of those other lemon bread recipes did not work, I decided that I had nothing to lose, so I was going to try it.

 Without further ado, here it is –